 - Having an individual budget does not mean cutting all ties with existing services.

-- Taking a pragmatic approach to the development of personal health budgets will encourage resourcefulness and will facilitate learning within the community of In Control.
+- Taking a pragmatic approach to the development of personal health budgets will encourage resourcefulness and will facilitate learning within the community.